Equity Advisory Council Bylaws

 5. Communications

-EAC Officers will be elected for a one year term, may be elected for additional one year terms, for up to three year total service as an officer.
+EAC Officers will be elected for a one-year term, may be elected for additional one year terms, for up to three years total service as an officer.

 2. No regular meetings of the council shall take place in June or July of each calendar year.
 Any meetings in June or July shall be called for by Council officers as necessary.